kswedberg/dotfiles/docs/apps-macos.md

 ## Messages

 * Open Preferences > iMessage
-* Check "Enable Messages in iCloud
+* Check "Enable Messages in iCloud"
+* **On iPhone**, open Settings > Messages > Text Message Forwarding.
+Then turn on slider for your computer